 If you’re wondering when acceptance letters arrive, know that it can vary a little bit based on the schools and when you applied.
 There’s also a little bit of variation in how decisions are conveyed: you can expect many colleges to send acceptance letters by email or online portal, though some will still send a formal letter in your mailbox, too.

-With that said, there is a chance you won’t hear an official decision until the summer.
-How can that be?
-Well, for students who are waitlisted, you may not receive final word until the school has more insight on just how many admitted students will accept their invitation to attend and register for classes.
-That means, for some students, you could find out as late as August.
+If you’re waitlisted: If this happens, you may not receive final word until the school has more insight on just how many admitted students will accept their invitation to attend and register for classes.
+That means you can find out as late as August.
 If you’re going to keep a school that has waitlisted you on your list of potential destinations, be sure to have a backup plan (whether it’s a gap semester or year, a short stint at your local community college first, etc.).

 Your next steps may hinge on whether or not you’ve applied (and been accepted to) more than one school.
 Let’s assume you have a few options.

 This is also the time to let the other schools know that you don’t intend to enroll.
 Again, this can be done with the form given to you as part of acceptance letter packet.
 You should aim to do this by May 1.

 So, you’ve taken the next step in your journey and enrolled in college – congratulations!
-So, now what?
+Now what?

 You have a few key things to remember:

 Remember those financial aid offers I mentioned?
 Those are really important, and now that you’ve chosen your college, go back and review the one from your school.
 It will list what types of financial aid you qualify for, and can include federal loans, scholarships, grants, and work-study.
 You’ll need to formally accept part or all of your financial aid offer (or none of it, if you choose), so be sure to do that in the timeline indicated by the school.